emory-courses/dsa-java/doc/java_programming.md

 ----
-## Polymorphism
+## 4. Polymorphism

-Another way is to change the type of `n` to `SignedNumeral` in the parameter setting:
+The second way is to change the type of `n` to `SignedNumeral` in the parameter setting:

 ```java
 default void subtract(SignedNumeral n) {